shabiel/personal-website/articles/floss-weekly.rst

 surprised that he was responsible for NTP; and so I thought I would bring him on to the show.

-Nancy Anthracite is the president of WorldVistA, and is a currently practicing physician.
-Nancy has been more responsible than anybody else for the success of open source world in VistA.
-I will let her speak for herself.
+Nancy Anthracite is a practicing physician and President of WorldVistA.
+WorldVistA provides the open source version of VistA called WorldVistA EHR and supports the current version of VistA for Education.
+WorldVistA EHR is the most widely used open source version of VistA in active use in clinical settings.

 What is VistA/RPMS and who needs it
 -----------------------------------